softwarepub/hermes/docs/source/tutorials/writing-a-plugin-for-hermes.md

         return {}, {}
 ```

-The Code uses the HermesHarvestPlugin as base class and pydantics Basemodel for the Settings.
-In the GitHarvestSettings you
+The code uses the `HermesHarvestPlugin` as base class and pydantics Basemodel for the settings.
+In the `GitHarvestSettings` you
-can see that one setting is made.
-The Parameter from_branch is specific for this plugin and can be reached through self.settings.harvest.git.git_branch as long as our plugin will be named git.
+can see that an additional parameter is defined.
+The Parameter `from_branch` is specific for this plugin and can be accessed inside the plugin using `self.settings.harvest.git.git_branch` as long as our plugin will be named git.
-In the hermes.toml this would be achieved by [harvest.{plugin_name}].
+In the `hermes.toml` this would be achieved by [harvest.{plugin_name}].
-The GitHarvestSettings are assigned to the GitHarvestPlugin.
-In the plugin you need to overwrite the __ call __ method.
+The `GitHarvestSettings` are associated with the `GitHarvestPlugin`.
+In the plugin you need to overwrite the `__ call __` method.
 For now a simple Hello World will do.
 The method return two dictionaries.
 These will later depict the harvested data in codemeta (json-ld) and information for generating hermes metadata.
 That is the basic structure for the plugins source code.

-To integrate this code, you have to register it as a plugin in the pyproject.toml.
-To learn more about the pyproject.toml check https://python-poetry.org/docs/pyproject/.
+To integrate this code, you have to register it as a plugin in the `pyproject.toml`.
+To learn more about the `pyproject.toml` check https://python-poetry.org/docs/pyproject/ or refer to [PEP621](https://peps.python.org/pep-0621/).
 We will just look at the important places for this plugin.
 There are two ways to integrate this plugin.
 First we will show how to use the plugin environment as the running base with HERMES as a dependency.
 Then we say how to integrate this plugin in HERMES itself.

 ### Include HERMES as Dependency
 This is probably the more common way, where you can see HERMES as a framework.
 The idea is that your project is the main part.
-You create the pyproject.toml as usual.
+You create the `pyproject.toml` as usual.
-In the dependencies block you need to include hermes.
+In the dependencies block you need to include `hermes`.
 Then you just have to declare your plugin.
-The HERMES software will look for plugins and install these.
+The HERMES software will look for installed plugins and use them.
-In the code below you can see the parts of the pyproject.toml that are important.
+In the code below you can see the parts of the `pyproject.toml` that are important.
 ```{code-block} toml
 ...
 [tool.poetry.dependencies]